No products in the cart.

 The Need

-Due to the remote and dangerous area in which this village is situated, residents are unable to travel for work, or establish many other economical opportunities so that they can financially provide for their families and repair their homes.
-Helping these families renovate and repair their homes will help improve the quality of life for their families.
+Due to the remote and dangerous areas in which these villages are situated, residents are unable to travel for work, or establish many other economical opportunities so that they can financially provide for their families.
+70% of their fertile land in Nerkin Karmir Aghbyur is unusable because of frequent sniper attacks.
+Helping these families better establish their agribusinesses will allow them to be self-sufficient, care for their families and improve their village’s economy.

 Short Term Impact